 There are so many fun things to do in Pennsylvania it can be overwhelming.
 If you live in the Harrisburg area, you already know you’re not too far from major cities like Philadelphia and New York City.
 But you don’t have to drive a couple of hours to have a great time, either.

 There are plenty of places to visit in Central PA.
-With several cities in the area like York and Lancaster, as well as the numerous quaint towns scattered throughout the region, there’s always something to do.
+With several cities in the area like York and Lancaster, as well as the numerous quaint towns scattered throughout the region, there’s many great day trips for you to take.
 Best of all, there are a lot of fun free things to do in PA, too.

 Here’s a list of 12 must-see places in Central Pennsylvania, all which can easily turn into memorable day trips.